 See TTC history in the Beaches Easter Day Parade

-The TTC will dust off and display two of its most popular streetcars from the past for the annual Toronto Beaches Easter Parade, which takes place this Sunday, April 4, beginning at 2 p.m.
+Two of the TTC’s most popular streetcars from the past will be on the streetcar tracks for the annual Toronto Beaches Easter Parade, which takes place this Sunday, April 24, beginning at 2 p.m.

 The parade runs along Queen Street East from Neville Loop to Woodbine Avenue.

 The Peter Witt streetcar served the citizens of Toronto from 1921 until 1963.
 The PCC streetcar was the backbone of the TTC’s surface fleet for many decades, and was a popular sight in Toronto from 1938 until 1995.
 At one time, Toronto owned the largest fleet of PCC’s in the world – 745 cars.
 Two cars remain in the TTC fleet and are available for charters.

 Due to the parade, the 501 Queen streetcar will turn back at Kingston Road at 1 p.m.
 The 64 Main and 92 Woodbine South will also be on diversion for the duration of the parade.